-Three Days in Venice, Italy
+Three Days in Venice

 Is Venice Really Sinking?

-Best Way to Get Around Venice
+How to Get Around Venice

 There are two great ways to find your way around Venice.
 The first is to get lost.
 It’s a small city that’s safe to explore on foot.
 With hotels dotting every few blocks, directions with emphatic gestures can always be found, when truly lost.